moloarte/PullRequestCheck/README.md

 ## Create Pull Request
 This function will create a new pull request from a certain branch against a certain base.
+Before creating it will check if a pull request has already been created or not and point you to its number

 ```bash
 pullRequest.py --action create --repo nginx/nginx --title "MyTitle" --body "Some Tale" --head somebranch  --base master